WELCOME TO HERMITAGE AUTOMATION & CONTROLS

 In order to protect the motor from such huge volumes of currents, motor starters are used to limit the initial current for shorter durations at startup, and once the motor attains a certain speed, the normal power supply to the motor is resumed.

-How do Motor Starters Work?
+How Does Motor Starters Work?

 Motor starters usually consist of two devices, a contractor that completes the circuit to the motor and an overload relay that monitors the current the motor draws.
 This overload shielding device is set to a pre-determined maximum load that the motor can safely handle.
 When a condition occurs that causes the motor to surpass the maximum load, the device opens the motor starter control circuit, and then the motor is turned off.